Mai0313/Mentor/docs/Oscillator/Oscillator_parsed.md

 Here is the image describtion:
 ```
 The image is a logo for Texas Instruments, a well-known technology company.
+The logo consists of several elements:

+1. **Icon**: On the left side, there is a red icon that combines the letters "t" and "i" in a stylized manner.
+The "t" and "i" are integrated into the shape of the state of Texas, which is also outlined in red.

-The logo consists of a red graphic element on the left side, which is a stylized representation of the state of Texas with the letters "ti" integrated into it.
-To the right of the graphic, the words "TEXAS INSTRUMENTS" are written in a bold, black font.
-Below the company name, the website URL "www.ti.com" is displayed in a smaller, black font.
-The overall design is clean and professional, reflecting the company's branding.
+2. **Text**: To the right of the icon, the words "TEXAS INSTRUMENTS" are written in a bold, black font.
+"TEXAS" is positioned above "INSTRUMENTS," and both words are aligned to the left.

+3. **Website**: Below the company name, the website URL "www.ti.com" is written in a smaller, black font.

+The overall design is clean and professional, with a focus on the company's name and its association with the state of Texas.
+The use of red and black colors gives the logo a strong and recognizable appearance.
 ```

 # **Design Simulations**